Visual Arts Itinerary

 VISITORS TIP: In the afternoon, take some time to explore the downtown area.
 From St. George Street’s eclectic shops, boutiques and museums to the waterfront, there is lots to see and do!

 Enjoy an international menu inside a restored St. Augustine 1879 Colonial Victorian home, or in its quaint Florida courtyard.

 Uptown Saturday Nights

-Mingle with artists and art lovers, enoy live music, refreshments and other activities as San MArco comes to life.
-Many participating shops also serve wine and refreshemnts.
+Mingle with artists and art lovers, enjoy live music, refreshments and other activities as San Marco comes to life.
+Many participating shops also serve wine and refreshments.
 5-9pm, the last Saturday of the month.